rcottinet/yesyou-website/_pages/privacypolicy.md

 include_in_header: true
 ---

 # Privacy Policy

-Last updated: September 28, 2025
+Last updated: October 22, 2025

 YesYou! ("we", "our", "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application YesYou!.

 ## Information We Collect

 We do not collect personally identifiable information from you.
 The app is designed to deliver affirmations and provide a simple, positive experience without requiring personal data.

+**We do not track users across apps or websites owned by other companies.**

+## Notifications

+If you enable notifications, we use them solely to deliver your daily affirmations.
+Notification preferences are stored locally on your device and are not transmitted to our servers.

 ## Third-Party Services

 We use RevenueCat to manage in-app purchases and subscriptions.
 RevenueCat may collect limited information required to process transactions and maintain your subscription status.
-For details on RevenueCat’s practices, please review their Privacy Policy: https://www.revenuecat.com/privacy
+For details on RevenueCat's practices, please review their Privacy Policy: https://www.revenuecat.com/privacy

 ## How We Use Information